 For Chick-fil-A’s opponents, the problem was bigger than Cathy’s anti-gay comments, it was that he was apparently putting his money where his mouth was, and he had a lot of money to go around.

-In a 2014 interview with the Atlanta Journal-Constitution, Cathy admitted he regretted getting involved in the gay marriage debate — though he didn’t say he regretted what he said, just that he said it.
+In a 2014 interview with the Atlanta Journal-Constitution, Cathy admitted he regretted getting involved in the gay marriage debate.
+Cathy didn’t claim to have regretted what he said, just that he said it.
 “I think the time of truths and principles are captured and codified in God’s word and I’m just personally committed to that,” he said at the time.
 “I know others feel very different from that and I respect their opinion and I hope that they would be respectful of mine. ...
 I think that’s a political debate that’s going to rage on.
 And the wiser thing for us to do is to stay focused on customer service.”

 Though Chick-fil-A never managed to fully shed its reputation as a homophobic purveyor of delicious chicken sandwiches, it continued to expand its national presence, especially above the Mason-Dixon line.
 New York City’s first Chick-fil-A, a 5,000-square-foot behemoth in Midtown, opened in 2015.
 (It was met with resistance by locals but opened anyway.)
 Three years later, Chick-fil-A added another New York City location, a five-story, 12,000-square-foot restaurant that, according to ABC News, is “nearly twice the size of any existing Chick-fil-A.” (This location, like many other Chick-fil-As across the country, is an independently owned franchise.
 It is not open on Sundays.)